Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The same way you mix these together.
+The same way you mix the relationships together to forum the iterations of your calculation.
 Is the same way you reverse them back into a math calculation.

 <br /><br />